-Pangolin.Africa is a non-profit organisation dedicated to the conservation of the most highly trafficked wildlife species on the continent – the African Pangolin.
+Pangolin.Africa is a non-profit organisation dedicated to the survival of the most highly trafficked wildlife species on the continent – the African Pangolin.

-Through our three-pronged approach of Publicity, Participation and Protection, we are working with partners in the tourism, conservation and corporate fields to increase general awareness of the species; contribute towards much-needed research; and help combat the illegal wildlife trade that is threatening the survival of this species.
+Through our three-pronged approach of Publicity, Participation and Protection we are working with partners in the tourism, conservation and corporate fields to increase education and awareness around all four African pangolin species; contribute towards much-needed research; and implement protection and rehabilitation projects on the ground.

 Are you keen to get involved by donating to help save pangolins but not sure where to begin?
 Browse through our selection of handpicked pangolin conservation initiatives which need your support.
 These projects are operated by Pangolin.Africa as well as other partner organisations and all.
 Funds received go directly to the project featured.